JoaoBLeite/LogicCircuit/README.md

   2. **HalfAdder**: Logic circuit of a half adder, to calculate the sum of 2 bits.
 Composed of a Logisim file and an image of it.
   3. **FullAdder**: Logic circuit of a full adder, to calculate the sum of 2 bits.
 Composed of a Logisim file and an image of it.
-  4. **HalfSubtractor**: Logic circuit of a half adder, to calculate the sum of 2 bits.
+  4. **HalfSubtractor**: Logic circuit of a half adder, to calculate the sub of 2 bits.
 Composed of a Logisim file and an image of it.